Darjeeling Gopaldhara Maharaja

 Smell wet leaves

 The wet leaves have a different smell.
 It’s honey and muscatel in combination with citrus notes.
 It has a sharp and warm smell at the same time.
-It’s weird because there is a perfect harmony.
+It’s weird because there is perfect harmony.

 1st steep: my initial thought was: “Am I drinking a black tea?”
 It has some minerality to it with some light notes of citrus.
 It’s not really the aftertaste that is citrus but it’s more the finish.
 Once I swallow the tea, I’m not getting an aftertaste.